xKony/debank-scraper/README.md

 ![Asyncio](https://img.shields.io/badge/Asyncio-Concurrency-green)
 ![Status](https://img.shields.io/badge/Status-Active-success)

+<sub>this is my first Python project using an object-oriented structure - still learning</sub>

 ## 📋 Overview

 This project is a high-performance, asynchronous tool designed to fetch crypto portfolio balances from DeBank.

 Built using `nodriver` for robust browser automation, this tool is engineered to evade detection through fingerprint randomization, User-Agent rotation, and integrated NordVPN IP switching.
 It processes a list of wallet addresses and generates comprehensive reports in both CSV and XLSX _(MS Excel)_ formats, organizing data by Total Balance, Chains and Projects.

-*Partially **vibe-coded**, built for broke people like me that need to check balances for multiple addresses but don't have money to use Debank API.*
+_Partially **vibe-coded**, built for broke people like me that need to check balances for multiple addresses but don't have money to use Debank API._

 ## ✨ Key Features